Labour’s four-day week explained: How it will work and who can do it

 Ahead of July’s election, the 4 Day Week Campaign called on political parties to back a reduction of the maximum working week from 48 hours to 32 by the end of the decade, with no loss of pay.

-A study earlier in the year showed that the policy was popular amongst UK companies, with most that participated in a ground-breaking trial making the policy permanent.
-The trial, the largest ever of its kind, tested the new way of working in 61 companies, with 54 of them (89 per cent) still operating the policy a year later,
+A study showed that the policy was popular among UK companies, with most that participated in a ground-breaking trial making the policy permanent.
+The trial, the largest ever of its kind, tested the new way of working in 61 companies, with 54 of them (89 per cent) still operating the policy a year later.

 However, the Conservatives warn that the policy will negatively impact businesses and hit economic growth.
 Kevin Hollinrake, the Tory shadow business secretary, said: “Despite warning after warning from industry, Angela Rayner is pressing ahead with her French-style union laws that will make doing business more expensive in the UK.